rubixcube199/dots-hyprland/README.md

 ---

 # 🔧 General instructions
- - Don't download the main branch!
+ - Don't use the main branch!
 Use one of the above listed ones.
  - **BACKUP**
  - Install dependencies.
 You can find the list for them in branch-specific readmes.
  - Copy